xu-chris/kirby-tabs/README.md

 **Version 0.0.1 / December, 25th 2015 - intial public offering.**

-Divide the back-end of your Kirby CMS into tabs (sections).
+Divide the back-end of your Kirby 2.2 (or higher) CMS into tabs (sections).

 Every tab (section) can have it's own title and icon.